SasanLabs/VulnerableApp/docs/ProjectUsage.md

 #### The [VulnerableApp](https://github.com/SasanLabs/VulnerableApp):
 ```
 1. A simple web app built on top of the popular Spring framework
-2. Docker ready , can simply fire up the image and we are good to go
+2. Docker ready, can simply fire up the image and we are good to go
-3. Fully extensible , annotation and path based vulnerability execution
+3. Fully extensible, annotation and path based vulnerability execution
 4. Simple integration with security tools since VulnerableApp exposes REST APIs
 5. Developed from experience gathered collaborating for ZAP
 ```